 Helping Heros Heal

 The purpose of VETS is to establish a peaceful, serene atmosphere on a bucolic ranch situated in Northwestern Montana.
-This will enable the veteran to "get away from it all" and relax in a rural setting enjoying the benefits of a one-on-one relationship with a special horse.
+This will enable the veterans and first responders (clients) to "get away from it all" and relax in a rural setting enjoying the benefits of a one-on-one relationship with a special horse.

 Statistics show that horses calm the nerves, lower blood pressure and, in general, relieve stress.
 Our veterans will be under the watchful eyes of trained equine professionals.